cysouw/diathesis/text/c05_case.md

 ### [ NAD | N– – ] Dative drop+accusative drop

-Although it is not impossible, it seems to be rather unusual for 'real' ditransitive verbs like *vorlesen* 'to read aloud' [@next a] to allow for either the accusative [@next b] or the dative [@next c] to be dropped.
+Although it is not impossible, it seems to be rather unusual for "real" ditransitive verbs like *vorlesen* 'to read aloud' [@next a] to allow for either the accusative [@next b] or the dative [@next c] to be dropped.

 ::: ex
 a.
 Ich lese dir ein Buch vor.